thedigginman/mini-project-a4tp/README.md

 ---------------------------------------------------------------
 1. Download this repo
 2. Open a DOS Box and navigate to the folder where code was downloaded
 3. Run the provisioner script:

     Usage:
-		python envmain.py --stack-name <name> --ssh-key-pair <ssh keypair>
+    python envmain.py --stack-name *name* --ssh-key-pair *sshkeypair*

     Where:
-		<name> is the name you give to the stack that will be created.
+    *name* is the name you give to the stack that will be created.
-		<ssh keypair> is the name of the .pem file used for authorization.
+    *sshkeypair* is the name of the .pem file used for authorization.

     Example:
     python envmain.py --stack-name a4tpstack --ssh-key-pair myec2keypair